Diagnosis pointer billing error

 What to do next

-Ask the billing office to compare the service line, diagnosis pointer, chart diagnosis, and remittance detail together.
+Ask the billing office to compare the service line, diagnosis pointer, chart diagnosis, and remittance detail.
 Confirm whether the wrong diagnosis was linked, whether a more specific diagnosis belongs on that line, and whether a corrected claim can fix the issue faster than an appeal.

 If this still does not make sense, we can help you review it and sort out the next step.
 Help me sort this out or See how it works.